Van Lanschot Kempen: Corporate structure

 Van Lanschot Kempen is authorised by De Nederlandsche Bank (DNB), the Dutch central bank, as a bank in accordance with the Dutch Financial Supervision Act (Wet op het financieel toezicht) (Wft).
-It is under the direct supervision of DNB and the indirect supervision of the European Central Bank (ECB) under the Single Supervisory Mechanism.
+It is under the direct supervision of DNB as a "less significant institution" under European Banking Supervision.
 In addition, the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten) (AFM) supervises its market conduct.